astrolil0/Minishell/README.md

 ## How to Use

-1. Clone our project repository:
+1. Clone our project repository
 2. Go to the project directory: `cd minishell`
 3. Compile: `make`
 4. Run Minishell: `./minishell`